cryptoinhero/zurbank/src/zurbank/doc/release-notes/zurbank-0.3.1-release-notes.md

 ZURBank v0.3.1
 ================

-v0.3.1 is a minor release and not consensus critical in terms of the Omni Layer protocol rules.
+v0.3.1 is a minor release and not consensus critical in terms of the Zus Layer protocol rules.
 Besides other improvemens, this release provides two new RPCs to create funded transactions, two new RPCs to query token wallet balances, and signficant stability and performance gains of ZURBank.

 An upgrade is highly recommended, but not required, if you are using ZURBank 0.3.0.